Rounak259/Rounak259/README.md

-- 👋 Hi, I’m @Rounak259
+- 👋 Hi, I’m @Rounak259.
-- 👀 I’m interested in python
+- 👀 I’m interested in Python & C++.
-- 🌱 I’m currently learning django and other frameworks
+- 🌱 I’m curious about new technologies and still learning.
-- 💞️ I’m looking to collaborate on django projects
+- 💞️ I’m looking to collaborate on open-source projects.
 - 📫 You can reach me rounak259@gmail.com

 <!---